Lpaydat/nodeVSA/README.md

 # nodeVSA

-nodeVSA is a tool to retrieve daily stock data for a list of your tickers, clean and transform it, and scans for pivots that have prior pivots within range.
+nodeVSA is a tool that retrieves a set of daily stock data for a list of your tickers, cleans and transforms it, and scans for pivots that have prior pivots within range.

 nodeVSA consumes data from the free [Alpha Vantage](https://www.alphavantage.co/) stock data API.